prakriti-24/AgricultureManagmentSystem/README.md

 and this prototype can fulfill their requirement. this is  accpeted by customers.

 ## (v)Refine requirement incorporation customer suggestion
-This prototype can not fulfill their requirement,then customers tell them about their requirement.
+If This prototype can not fulfill their requirement,then customers tell them about their requirement.
 ## (vi)Accepted by customer
 If This prototype can fulfill their requirement. this is  accpeted by customers.
 ## (viii)Design: